Chart Color Schemes

 AreaSearch analysis of employment trends sees Upper Coomera (South) - Wongawallan performing better than 90% of local markets assessed across Australia

-Conversely, agriculture, forestry & fishing shows lower representation at 0.8% versus the regional average of 4.5%.
-Employment opportunities locally may be limited based on Census data analysis.
-Between September 2024 and September 2025, employment levels increased by 2.4%, with labour force up by 2.5% and unemployment essentially unchanged.
-In contrast, Rest of Qld saw employment growth of 1.7% and a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows Queensland employment contracted by 0.01%, with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Upper Coomera South Wongawallan's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years.
+Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, employment levels increased by 2.4% and labour force increased by 2.5%, with unemployment remaining essentially unchanged.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Upper Coomera (South) - Wongawallan's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.2% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not take into account localised population projections.

 Frequently Asked Questions - Employment